databricks/spark-redshift/tutorial/README.md

 ### Load Function - Reading from a Redshift query ###

-We can also read from a Redshift query.
-If we need to read the most recent 10000 records from the `sales` table we will execute the following lines
+We can also create DataFrames from the results of Redshift queries.
+The following code block demonstrates how to create a DataFrame from a Redshift query which selects the most recent 10000 records from the `sales` table:

 ```scala
 val salesQuery = """